Tom Segalstad: Positions

 He is the past head of the Geological Museum at the University of Oslo (a position he held for 12 years) and the past head of the Natural History Museums and Botanical Garden of the University of Oslo.

-He currently holds a position as associate professor of the largest university of Norway, UiO, University of Oslo, in Resource and Environmental Geology.
+He currently holds a position as associate professor of the largest university in Norway, UiO, University of Oslo, in Resource and Environmental Geology.

 In 2008, he served as one of two conveners for the "Metallogeny of the Arctic Region" symposium at the 33rd International Geological Congress.